magicmitra/MaryJaneLounge/README.md

 - Cart (rendered on button click): Renders the contents inside the Global Cart.
 Cart Items can be deleted with the press of a button.
 - Check

-Auxilliary Objects:
+## Carts
-- Global Cart: (Array vs Set) vs Redux: holds all the Products added on to it
+- Cart: represents the current cart
-- Accumulated Total: so user can keep ordering.
+- Already Ordered Cart: represents the items the user has already ordered.
+Cart gets added to Already Ordered Cart as soon as the user orders the current cart.
+Total amount to be paid is determined by items present in this cart.

 ```
 Product Render